TON Capital Launches Limited 10,000 Node Sale To Accelerate Adoption And Empower The Next Billion Users On TON

-(MENAFN- GlobeNewsWire - Nasdaq) TON Capital is designed to empower a thriving, powerful community by harnessing the expanding TON ecosystem.

-Singapore, Oct.
-29, 2024 (GLOBE NEWSWIRE) -- TON Capital , an innovative airdrop portal designed to onboard the next billion users onto the TON blockchain, is excited to announce its upcoming limited batch of Airdrop Nodes Sales.
+(MENAFN- Zex PR Wire) Singapore, 29th October 2024, ZEX PR WIRE , TON Capital , an innovative airdrop portal designed to onboard the next billion users onto the TON blockchain, is excited to announce its upcoming limited batch of Airdrop Nodes Sales.
 With the Pre-sale Round set to launch on November 8th at 3 PM (UTC+8) , these Airdrop Nodes offer a unique opportunity for participants to stake their claim in the growth and success of the TON ecosystem.

 TON Capital stands out as the first Airdrop Node portal that aims to attract TON's next billion users.
 Utilizing an in-house launchpad and incubator model , the project seeks to create one of the largest diversified communities within the TON ecosystem, offering a broad spectrum of rewards for its Node Holders.